-Shona Hudson found out about lipreading classes after attending Hearing Link’s Self Management Programme and was eager to give it a try.
+Shona found out about lipreading classes after attending a Hearing Link Services programme and was eager to give it a try.

-She was nervous about asking bosses for time away from work to attend, but following an Access to Work assessment she found the courage to ask.
+Shona was nervous about asking bosses for time away from work to attend lipreading classes, but following an Access to Work assessment she found the courage to ask.
 A search of the internet found a lipreading group near her home in Warwickshire and Shona hasn’t looked back since.

-She said: ‘After being to the programme and feeling the benefit of meeting other people who could not hear, I knew I needed to keep that going.
-I found Jo (lipreading teacher) was very inspiring; building my confidence and lipreading skills and just so encouraging.
-The class made me realise that I might already be good at lipreading, but there was always more to learn and if nothing else it boosted your confidence to learn how much you already knew – it was great for my self confidence.
+She said: ‘After being on the programme and feeling the benefit of meeting other people who could not hear, I knew I needed to keep that going.
+I found Jo (lipreading teacher) who was inspiring; she helped build my confidence and lipreading skills and was just so encouraging.
+The class made me realise that I might already be good at lipreading, but there was always more to learn, and if nothing else it boosted your confidence to learn how much you already knew.

-‘I would encourage anyone living with hearing loss not to miss out on this essential skill and give it a try for Lipreading Awareness Week.
-It’s not just about recognising lip shapes, which is an interesting dinner party subject on its own; its about meeting like-minded people who all have their own experiences of coping with a hearing loss.
+‘I would encourage anyone living with hearing loss not to miss out on this essential skill and give it a try.
+It’s not just about recognising lip shapes, which is an interesting dinner party subject on its own, it’s about meeting like-minded people who all have their own experiences of coping with a hearing loss.
 You will meet people from all walks of life and you take these steps together and discover so much.
 Best bit is there are no exams at the end!’

 Webpage updated: August 2023